 They don’t last long in the wild.
 Within hours of their creation, the materials dry and fade, or forest critters may eat them, but the world can view the art online.

 “As a former diving instructor, I’ve always been passionate about nature,” says Alhopuro.
 “I used to think that our forests offered no comparison to the colours found on coral reefs.”
 [Full disclosure: When not busy with her photographic career, Alhopuro works as a diplomat at Finland’s Ministry for Foreign Affairs, which also produces ThisisFINLAND.]

-A tradition called Everyman’s Right means that anyone can enjoy hiking in the forest – and picking berries and mushrooms there.
+A tradition called “every person’s right” means that anyone can enjoy hiking in the forest – and picking berries and mushrooms there – no matter who owns the land.
 Alhopuro started investigating whether she could use mushrooms in her art and discovered that the undersides – especially of toxic mushrooms – offered “a whole new, exciting colour palette.”